natwoshoes/ObjectDetectionModel_LatitudeAI/README.md

 # 3D Object Detection Model for Autonomous Vehicles

 ## Overview
 Welcome to our 3D Object Detection Model for autonomous vehicles!
-This project implements advanced computer vision techniques to enhance self-driving car safety through robust 3D object detection and depth estimation.
+This project implements advanced computer vision techniques to enhance self-driving car safety through 3D object detection and depth estimation.

 The model integrates:
 - Depth estimation using DepthAnything